Agyapa spending: US$2m outstanding debt could be higher - Bright Simons explains

 The Chief Executive Officer of the Minerals Income Investment Fund (MIIF), Edward Nana Yaw Koranteng, recently disclosed the US$12m figure to Parliament's Public Accounts Committee.

-IMANI Africa Vice President Bright Simons published on X (formerly Twitter) a breakdown of how ten local and international entities were paid varying sums that came up to the amount.
+IMANI Africa Vice President Bright Simons published on X (formerly Twitter) a breakdown of how 10 entities, local and international, were paid varying sums that came up to the amount.

-Asked by a tweep if the outstanding debt of US$2m meant the entire expenditure came up to US$14m, he answered in the affirmative.
-However, he clarified that the figure could rise by now since the sum was due before the suspension in 2021.
+Asked by a tweep if the outstanding debt of US$2m meant the entire expenditure came up to US$14m, he answered in the affirmative but clarified that the figure could rise by now since the sum was due before the suspension in 2021.

 "The $2m is yet to be paid.
 Note however that the transaction is in limbo.
 If they proceed they will also have to pay underwriting and a host of other fees,which will be larger.
 Then there is interest.
 And any compliance fees not disclosed here," he pointed out.